-So this is how it feels to be abandoned emotionally.
+So this is how it feels to feel abandoned emotionally.
 I’m sitting up at 2:00 a.m. for the second night in a row because I can’t go back to sleep.
 Thoughts race through my mind as I view Adam’s social networking page and see what is happening right in front of me.
 He is flirting with two women on his page.
-He has no idea that I can view what he posts on someone else’s page and vice versa.
-He should stick to what he knows: taking vital signs in the clinic, not virtually.